FranktheTank123/MFE-Machine-Learning-Workshop/sections/new_stuffs/new_stuffs.md

 ### Model training
 When you hear
-> Let's train a model ...
+> Let's train a model ... -- Your future boss

 it means: